A May-type spectral sequence for higher topological Hochschild homology: Introduction.

+As a specific example, consider the $p$-local Adams summand $\ell$, which satisfies the property that $p$ does not divide $n=p-1$ for any prime $p$.
+The theorem then states that $THH_{2i}(\ell)\cong 0$ for all $i$ congruent to $-1$ modulo $p-1$ and all $i$ congruent to $1$ modulo $p$ such that $i\leq p^2-3p+1$, which agrees with the computation of $THH_{*}(\hat{\ell}_p)$ in these degrees due to Angeltveit-Hill-Lawson \cite[Theorem 2.6]{AHL10}.

+In Section \ref{convenient model cat for filtered objects}, we further the development of filtered objects in a model category satisfying Running Assumptions \ref{ra:1} and \ref{ra:2} along with Running Assumption \ref{ra:3}.
+This theory is used to construct multiplicative Whitehead towers as cofibrant decreasingly filtered commutative monoids in symmetric spectra in pointed simplicial sets (Theorem \ref{post filt}).
+In Appendix B, we discuss the Bousfield-Kan spectral sequence (Theorem \ref{bkss existence thm}) in order to address a technical lemma (Lemma \ref{main lemma}) needed to construct the multiplicative Whitehead tower.

-There is some precedent for spectral sequence~\ref{ss 2304}: when $A$ is a filtered commutative ring (rather than a filtered commutative ring spectrum), M.~Brun constructed a spectral sequence of the form~\ref{ss 2304} in the paper~\cite{MR1750729}.
-In Theorem~2.9 of the preprint~\cite{angeltveitpreprint}, V.~Angeltveit remarks that a version of spectral sequence~\ref{ss 2304} exists for commutative ring spectra by virtue of a lemma in~\cite{MR1750729} on associated graded FSPs of filtered FSPs; filling in the details to make this spectral sequence have the correct $E^1$-term, $E^{\infty}$-term, convergence properties, and multiplicativity properties takes a lot of work, and even aside from the substantially greater level of generality of the results in the present paper (allowing $X_{\bullet}\otimes A$ and not just $S^1\otimes A$, working with commutative monoids in symmetric monoidal model categories rather than any particular model for ring spectra, working with coefficient bimodules as in~\ref{ss 2305b}), we think it is valuable to add these very nontrivial details to the literature.
+There is some precedent for spectral sequence~\eqref{ss 2304}: when $A$ is a filtered commutative ring (rather than a filtered commutative ring spectrum), M.~Brun constructed a spectral sequence of the form~\eqref{ss 2304} in the paper~\cite{MR1750729}.
+In~\cite{MR1823499}, Brun also studies $THH$ of filtered ring spectra, but using the technology of FSPs rather than our general approach, and stops short of producing the THH-May spectral sequence or the multiplicative Whitehead filtration.
+In Theorem~2.9 of the preprint~\cite{angeltveitpreprint}, V.~Angeltveit remarks that a version of spectral sequence~\eqref{ss 2304} exists for commutative ring spectra by virtue of a lemma in~\cite{MR1750729} on associated graded FSPs of filtered FSPs; filling in the details to make this spectral sequence have the correct $E^1$-term, $E^{\infty}$-term, convergence properties, and multiplicativity properties takes a lot of work, and even aside from the substantially greater level of generality of the results in the present paper (allowing $X_{\bullet}\otimes A$ and not just $S^1\otimes A$, working with commutative monoids in symmetric monoidal model categories rather than any particular model for ring spectra, working with coefficient bimodules as in Appendix \ref{THH-May w coeff}), we think it is valuable to add these very nontrivial details to the literature.